rajwithcodes/Roomly/README.md

 All fields are required except the image.

 🖼️ View Templates
-The project uses EJS with ejs-mate for layouts.
-This helps maintain consistency across pages with a shared layout (layout.ejs).
+Roomly uses EJS with ejs-mate for layouts.
+This ensures consistent design across all pages.

 home.ejs: Welcome screen